https://invisible-island.net/ncurses/man/

 export TERMINFO

-The compiled description is used only if it corresponds to the
+ncurses uses the compiled description only if it corresponds to the

 terminal type identified by TERM.